sbg/sevenbridges-r/README.md

 ### Installation

-After bioconductor 3.3 [release](http://bioconductor.org/developers/release-schedule/) on May 5th, you will be able to install like this
+__[Recommended: Stable]__ After bioconductor 3.3 [release](http://bioconductor.org/developers/release-schedule/) on May 5th, 2016, you will be able to install like this.
+For most users, I will recommend this installation, it's most stable.

 ```
 source("http://bioconductor.org/biocLite.R")
 biocLite("sevenbridges")
 ```

-Install from `devel` branch by following code to install.
+__[Recommended: Devel]__ Install from bioconductor `devel` branch by following code to install, if you are developing tools in devel branch or if you are users who use devel version for Bioconductor.

 ```
 source("http://bioconductor.org/biocLite.R")